victorialindsaymcgee/victorialindsaymcgee.github.io/_pages/cv.md

 Funding & Awards
 ======

+* Co-supervisor on a competition-funded EastBio Doctoral Training Programme studentship funded 2025-2029
 * Winner of the Royal Veterinary College McKeever Prize for the Best Original Research Paper in a Graduating PhD Student at the 2023 RVC Graduation.
 * I contributed to and was named on a successful 2022 Horserace Betting Levy Board grant application for a three-year postdoctoral project studying regulatory genomics of horse muscle tissue, including bulk and single-cell transcriptomics, chromatin accessibility, and chromatin interaction modelling.
 * Runner up for the Poster Prize at the ‘Functional Regulatory Genomics and Disease: Genetics Society Meeting 2022’